atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/left-right-join-animated.md

 Why use a LEFT JOIN or RIGHT JOIN vs an INNER JOIN?
 To help understand, Let’s think about the different questions they are asking.

-INNER join

-* How many friends and connections do my friends who are on both on Facebook and LinkedIn have?

-LEFT join

-* How many friends and connections do my Facebook friends have?
+* **LEFT join:** How many friends and connections do my Facebook friends have?
 (Regardless of if they are on LinkedIn)

-RIGHT join

-* How many friends and connections do my LinkedIn connections have?
+* **RIGHT join:** How many friends and connections do my LinkedIn connections have?
 (Regardless of if they are on facebook)
+* **INNER join:** How many friends and connections do my friends who are on both on Facebook and LinkedIn have?